 ELSA - Training commenced for both ELSAS with one completing training in the summer term.
 Pupil evaluations of before and after showed improved ability in areas looked at and a desire to continue sessions.

-TRIPS - All learning activities including trips were attended by all PP pupils during the academic year
+TRIPS - All learning activities including trips were attended by PP pupils whose families consented during the academic year 203-2024.

 Externally provided programmes